Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 ## Design and colour scheme

-My initial idea was to take Clonee Medical Centers existing logo and use the colours from this as a pallet for the site.
+My initial idea was to take Clonee Medical Centers existing logo and use the colours from this as a pallet for the site using a clear white background with navigation bars, header backgrounds etc being the logo colour.
 However lighthouse testing gave this scheme a poor accessibillity mark so the main colour was changed to a darker shade of blue.

 Original:
 ![Original Colour Scheme](assets/images/readme-images/original-colour-scheme.png)